 Crane accidents are all too common in the construction industry, and many times they result in serious property damage, injuries, and even death.
 A leader in high voltage proximity alarms, Sigalarm is passionate about working hand in hand with construction workers and industry leaders to stop these devastating accidents.
 Read on to discover what the experts have to say about stopping crane accidents and preventing loss of life, along with our tips.

 What The Crane Accident Research Says

 Stopping crane-related injuries means staying abreast of the latest research.
 A leader in construction accident research, Dr. Jim Wiethorn is the principal engineer at Crane Group and chairman of Haag Engineering, a failure and damage consulting firm.
-He’s spent years deconstructing incidents involving cranes in order to determine what happened and why.
+He has spent years deconstructing incidents involving cranes in order to determine what happened and why.

 How Sigalarm Can Help Improve Working Conditions